dchosnek/Pi/clock/README.md

 ## Weather

 The Yahoo weather API was deprecated in January 2019, so this project converted to using OpenWeatherMap (https://openweathermap.org/api) instead.
 The account is free.
 You are given an `appid` that must be used in each API call to get the current weather and the forecast for the rest of the day.
-This script is written to read your zip code and your `appid` from a file called `personalization.json` that has the following format:
+This script is written to read your zip code and your `appid` to be used with the weather API from a JSON file called whose path is provided at the command line.
+The file has the following format:

 ```json
 {